I am a self-professing people pleaser. Even if those people happen to be my kids.

-Maybe you’re like me and you never want your precious child to suffer one thing- not a harsh word from you; not an angry moment from any adult, including your husband.
+Maybe you’re like me and you never want your precious child to suffer one thing- not a harsh word from you, not a hint of abuse or neglect, not an angry moment from any adult, including your husband.

 Maybe the pain and sorrow you’ve experienced in your childhood still rings loud and clear in your mind, and you’re determined to prevent it in the life of this sweet little one.